Social Security Break-Even Calculator | Tool For Planning

 How do I figure out my break-even point for Social Security?

-The easiest way to figure out your break-even point for Social Security is by using our break-even calculator.
-Simply enter the required data, and the calculator will perform the calculations for you.
+The easiest way to determine your break-even point for Social Security is using our break-even calculator.
+Enter the required data, and the calculator will calculate for you.
 However, you can also perform the calculation manually.
-To do so, you would need to calculate your cumulative Social Security benefits each year based on at least two different retirement ages.
+To do so, you will calculate your cumulative Social Security benefits each year based on at least two different retirement ages.
 The year in which your cumulative benefits are equal represents your break-even point.
-Even though this calculation isn’t too hard, using our calculator is much faster and easier than doing it on your own.
+Even though this calculation isn’t too hard, using our calculator is much faster and easier than doing it alone.

 What does break even with Social Security mean?

-Break even means the point at which your cumulative benefits based on two different retirement ages would be the same.
+Break-even means the point at which your cumulative benefits based on two different retirement ages would be the same.
 For instance, if you start receiving your benefits at age 62, your payment will be lower.
-Waiting until age 67 will result in a higher payment, but your break-even age might be 76 years old.
+Waiting until age 67 will result in a higher payment, but your break-even age might be 76.
 That means you’d have to be 76 years old before the total amount you’d get from the higher benefit would be more than the total amount you’d get from the lower benefit.
-The break-even point is one factor to consider when deciding when to start your Social Security benefits.
+The break-even point is one factor when deciding when to start your Social Security benefits.

 What is the 85% rule for Social Security?